SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 - Scope may be clarified and renegotiated[EmpiricalScrumPillars,Adaptation] with the Product Owner[ScrumTeam,ProductOwner] as more is learned[Learn].

 Sprints[ScrumEvents,Sprint] enable predictability[Forecast] by ensuring inspection[EmpiricalScrumPillars,Inspection] and adaptation[EmpiricalScrumPillars,Adaptation] of progress toward a Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] at least every calendar month[Timebox].
-When a Sprint’s[ScrumEvents,Sprint] horizon[Timebox] is too long[Timebox] the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may[Uncertainty] increase.[Risk]
+When a Sprint's[ScrumEvents,Sprint] horizon[Timebox] is too long[Timebox] the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may[Uncertainty] increase.[Risk]
 Shorter[Timebox] Sprints[ScrumEvents,Sprint] can be employed to generate more learning[Learn] cycles[Cadence] and limit risk of cost and effort to a smaller time frame[Timebox].
 Each Sprint[ScrumEvents,Sprint] may be considered a short project.